ChrisHutchinson1982/CV/README.md

 **Music**

 Music has been a huge part of my life.
 I have played in a number of bands, releasing a few records and playing gigs all over the UK as well as a few in Europe.
-While I lived in Sheffield, I organised a weekly band night with a group of friends where we hosted bands such as Artic Monkeys when they were just starting out.
+While I lived in Sheffield, I organised a weekly band night with a group of friends where we hosted bands such as the Artic Monkeys.

 **Environment**